mongodb/docs/mongodb/source/reference/mongos.rst

 .. option:: --chunksize <value>

-   The value of this option determines the size of each :term:`chunk` of data distributed around the :term:`shard cluster`.
+   The value of the :option:`--chunksize`` determines the size of each :term:`chunk` of data distributed around the :term:`shard cluster`.
 The default value is 64 megabytes, which is accepted as the ideal size for chunks for most deployments: larger chunk size can lead to uneven data distribution, smaller chunk size often leads to inefficient movement of chunks between nodes.
 However, in some circumstances it may be neccessary to set a different chunk size.

 .. option:: --ipv6

-   Enables IPv6 support to allow clients to connect to ``mongos`` using IPv6 networks.
-IPv6 support is disabled by default in ``mongod`` and all utilities.
+   Enables IPv6 support to allow clients to connect to :option:`mongos` using IPv6 networks.
+IPv6 support is disabled by default in :option:`mongod` and all utilities.

 .. option:: --jsonnp